justaverylee/unclickable-featured-image/readme.txt

 * Original Release

 == Upgrade Notice ==

+= 2.0 =
+* More ways to make featured images unclickable.
+Larger theme compatibility.

 = 1.1 =
 The cursor (when over the thumbnail) now looks normal (not like a it's a link)